Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 ## User Persona

-This website is targetted predominately towards women and some men who are luxury handbag enthusiasts.
+This website is targeted predominately towards women and some men who are luxury handbag enthusiasts.

-The main focus of this site has been to provide a clean aesthetic to the site, with ease of navigation.
+The focus of this site has been to provide a clean aesthetic to the site, with ease of navigation.
 The site has been designed to be responsive when displayed on different size devices.

 ## User Goals